WISDEM/WISDEM/docs/examples/blade/tutorial.rst

     :start-after: constraints:
     :end-before: tower:

-To run the optimization, just be sure to pass in this new analysis options,
+To run the optimization, just be sure to increase :code:`max_iter` to 10 and pass in this new analysis options,

 .. code-block:: bash